What is a Hip pointer?

 Crutches may be needed for a couple of days after injury.
 It has been suggested to delay treatment, other than with ice, for 48 hours to allow all bleeding to stop prior to treating a deep contusion any further.
 An acute injection of corticosteroids (ie hydrocortisone) into the injured area may greatly reduce symptoms in the short term and speed up rehabilitation.
 There is however the risk of disordered muscle healing after corticosteroid injection, and as such decision to use this modality must be made on a case specific basis, with the athlete’s best interest in mind.
 Needle aspiration, or draining of, a painful hematoma may improve symptoms and decrease time to recovery.
 Physical therapy may be needed to regain motion and strength prior to return to play.

-What is the prognosis of a hip pointer in an athlete?
+Prognosis of a hip pointer

 Return to play ranges based on the severity of injury, and treatment modalities used.
 With conservative treatment and physical therapy, on average one can expect full recovery within two to four weeks.
 An injured athlete may return to play once full range of motion and strength have returned.